Crime & Fidelity Coverage

 Protect Your Business From Crime Losses

 Don't become another statistic.
-With median fraud losses of $145,000 and 57% of victims never recovering their losses, commercial crime insurance is essential protection for any business.
+With median fraud losses of $145,000 and many victims never fully recovering their losses, commercial crime insurance is an important safeguard for any business.
+Monday-Friday 9AM-5PM EST • Protecting NY businesses since 1969.